jhsware/create-inferno-app-experimental/packages/inferno-dev-utils/README.md

 #### `launchEditor(fileName: string, lineNumber: number): void`

 On macOS, tries to find a known running editor process and opens the file in it.
-It can also be explicitly configured by `REACT_EDITOR`, `VISUAL`, or `EDITOR` environment variables.
-For example, you can put `REACT_EDITOR=atom` in your `.env.local` file, and Create Inferno App will respect that.
+It can also be explicitly configured by `INFERNO_EDITOR`, `VISUAL`, or `EDITOR` environment variables.
+For example, you can put `INFERNO_EDITOR=atom` in your `.env.local` file, and Create Inferno App will respect that.

 #### `noopServiceWorkerMiddleware(servedPath: string): ExpressMiddleware`